Straight Talk from Film Connection mentor Ron Osborn

 So what does Ron have to say to today’s newcomers who come laden with smartphones, social media savvy, and the mentality that everything, including their careers, will happen with a click?
 Two things: One—No one wants to read your script and Two—Take time to think and imagine.

-What does Ron really means when he says, “No one wants to read your script” is this: “No one wants to read your script, but you’ve got to make them.
-Just because you finished 120 pages and you’re proud of it, doesn’t mean that anyone other than someone who is sleeping with you has to read it.
+Ron goes onto explain what he means in greater detail that his phrase “No one wants to read your script” is shorthand for this hard to swallow truth.
+“No one wants to read your script.
+You’ve got to make them.
+Just because you finished 120 pages and are proud of it, doesn’t mean that anyone other than someone who is sleeping with you has to read it.
 And that’s true of me.
 I’ve got credits, and if I don’t wow the reader in the first 10 or so pages, why should he or she keep reading?”

 But what about talent?
 If you’ve got talent you’re destined to make it, right?